ddionisio/MateAnimator/README.md

   * Add **DOTWEEN_HYPER_COMPATIBLE** in Scripting Define Symbols
 * Clone this project to your Assets folder (or Plugins if you are scripting in javascript).
 If your project is already setup for Git, then clone this project as a submodule.
 * Open your project, you should be able to see "M8/Animator" on the menu, or M8/Animate in the 'Add Component' droplist.

+## DOTween Settings

+The following needs to be set in the DOTween Preferences - DEFAULTS

+* Recycle Tweens = true (This is optional, but helps with memory for pooling tweens in sequences)
+* AutoPlay = None
+* AutoKill = false

 ## Upgrade From Previous
 Grab [MateAnimatorUpgrade](https://github.com/ddionisio/MateAnimatorUpgrade) and check its README.md for further instructions.